kingscode/hit-profit-oauth2-docs/README.md

 ### Requesting tokens
 #### Redirecting for authorization
-Once you have requested access and received your `client_id` and `client_secret` you may start by making a redirect request to the `https://api.hit-profit.nl/oauth/authorize` that has the following parameters:
+Once you have requested access and received your `client_id` and `client_secret` you may start by making a redirect request to the `https://api.hit-profit.nl/oauth/authorize` URI that has the following parameters:

 - **client_id**: Your client id.
 - **redirect_uri**: The redirect URI you have specified when requesting access to the OAuth2 server.